ozyurtf/cpu-scheduler/README.md

 ```

-In the second case, process A can acquire resource 1, and process B can acquire resource 2.
-Then process A will attempt to acquire resource 2 but it won't be able to because resource 2 is hold by the process B. Similarly, process B will attempt to acquire resource 1 but it won't be able to because resource 1 is hold by the process A. This is called **deadlock** and both processes will wait to hold a resource forever if they are not interrupted.
+In the second case, process A can acquire the resource 1, and process B can acquire the resource 2.
+Then process A will attempt to acquire the resource 2 but it won't be able to because the resource 2 is hold by the process B.

+Similarly, process B will attempt to acquire the resource 1 but it won't be able to because the resource 1 is hold by the process A. This is called **deadlock** and both processes will wait to hold a resource forever.

-But by applyting the two advices (acquiring locks in the same order and releasing in the reverse order) like we did in the 1st case scenario, we can avoid deadlock.
+But by acquiring locks in the same order and releasing them in the reverse order we can avoid deadlock.

-!
-Slides between 50 and 72 are passed

-Sometimes people can get confused about **deadlock** and **starvation**.
-So, let's define both of them in more detail
+Okay we have mentioned about the deadlock above but one note is that sometimes people can get confused about **deadlock** and **starvation**.
+That's why it may be useful to define both of them to see the differences between them.

+**Slides between 50 and 72 are passed**

 # Deadlock vs Starvation

-- **Deadlock**: This occurs when the processes wait for resource that will never be available.
+- **Deadlock**: This occurs when the processes wait for a resource that will never be available.
 - **Starvation** The resource can become available at some point but if a process cannot get access to that resource, that process will experience starvation.
 In other words, the process waits for its turn but its turn never comes even if there is an available resource.

-Deadlock occurs when **none** of the processes are able to move ahead while starvation occurs when a process waits for indefinite time to get the resource it needs to move forward.
+Deadlock occurs when **none** of the processes are able to move ahead while starvation occurs when a process waits for indefinite period of time to get the resource it needs to move forward.

 If we want to give an example, let's say that you submit a large document to printer.
 But if other people keep submitting small documents continuously, this means that when one small document is printed, another one starts and your document won't get a chance to be printed.
 Because the resources for printing are continuously being used by some other processes.
 This is where we see starvation.
-There is no deadlock in here because we don't see dependeny between processes to move forward.
-Deadlock occurs among processes that need to acquire resources in order to progress.
+There is no deadlock in here because we don't see dependency between processes to move forward.
+Deadlock occurs among processes that are waiting to acquire resources in order to progress forever.

-Okay but still, the definition of resource seems vague.
+Okay we compared the deadlock and starvation and explained their differences but we also talked about the resources.
 What are the things that we call **resource** in general ?

 # Resources

-We call anything that needs to be
+If we want to explain simply, we call anything that needs to be

 1) acquired
 2) used